 Starting Them in Cub Scouts

 Although Cub Scouting is adult-led, there’s plenty of room for Cub Scouts to learn leadership skills.
-Den leaders and assistant den leaders can lead ceremonies and games, while all boys can learn by watching a den chief, a Boy Scout who assists the den leader.
+Den leaders and assistant den leaders can lead ceremonies and games, while all Scouts can learn by watching a den chief, a Scouts BSA member who assists the den leader.

-To help Cub Scouters better understand what boys are capable of, Pat Meadows of Richmond, Va., relies heavily on Boy Scouts during the Outdoor Leader Skills for Webelos Leaders courses she runs.
-“I mentor the boys, and the boys do the leading,” she says.
+To help Cub Scouters better understand what Scouts are capable of, Pat Meadows of Richmond, Va., relies heavily on Scouts BSA members during the Outdoor Leader Skills for Webelos Leaders courses she runs.
+“I mentor the Scouts, and the Scouts do the leading,” she says.

-SHARE YOUR TIPS for boosting boys’ leadership skills in a troop setting, below.
+SHARE YOUR TIPS for boosting Scouts’ leadership skills in a troop setting, below.